pablochamorro21/DAI_11_00-PabloChamorroCasero/README.md

 - **Feature**:
     - Optional audio to listen to the story using Google Text-to-Speech (gTTS) and PyGame for playback.
     - Users can click to hear generated story in their preferred language.
+    - Users can choose the speed of the storytelling thanks to AudioSegment.

 **7. Feedback Collection**